turbot/steampipe-plugin-openshift/docs/tables/openshift_project.md

+---
+title: "Steampipe Table: openshift_project - Query OpenShift Projects using SQL"
+description: "Allows users to query OpenShift Projects, specifically retrieving details about project metadata, status, and specifications."
+---

-# Table: openshift_project
+# Table: openshift_project - Query OpenShift Projects using SQL

-In OpenShift, a project is a container for organizing and isolating resources such as applications and services.
-It provides a boundary for access control and resource allocation, allowing multiple teams or users to work independently within their own project.
-Projects enable efficient management and collaboration in multi-tenant environments.
+OpenShift Projects are a top-level scope for managing and organizing resources in an OpenShift cluster.
+They provide a logical, hierarchical organization for a set of resources and users.
+Projects are essentially Kubernetes namespaces with additional annotations, providing a unique scope for objects such as pods, services, and replication controllers.

+## Table Usage Guide

+The `openshift_project` table provides insights into Projects within OpenShift.
+As a DevOps engineer or system administrator, explore project-specific details through this table, including metadata, status, and specifications.
+Utilize it to uncover information about projects, such as those with specific resource quotas, role bindings, and service accounts, aiding in the management and organization of your OpenShift cluster.

 ## Examples